Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames_part2.md

 └──────────────┴──────────────────────────────┘
 ```

-If we trying being as liberal in SQL, we'll get an error.
+If we try being as liberal in SQL, we'll get an error.

 ```python
 duckdb.sql(